Cape to Cairo Railway: Benguela-Katanga link

 In the city of Tenke, in the Democratic Republic of Congo, there is an interconnection of the Cape-Cairo Railway with the Katanga-Benguela railway linking it to the port of Lobito in Angola, on the Atlantic coast.

 Kidatu connection

 In 1998, a transshipment hub was built at Kidatu in southern Tanzania to connect the metre gauge Central Line (Tanzania) with the Cape gauge TAZARA line.
 This also shortened the distance.

 Railway systems in Mozambique, Zimbabwe and South Africa

 The railway is connected to the Mozambican, Zimbabwean and South African systems through the Beira-Bulawayo railway, the Limpopo railway and the Pretoria-Maputo railway, reaching the ports of Maputo and Beira.

 Road

 The Court Treatt expedition, an attempt to travel from Cape to Cairo by road, was made in 1924 using two cars.

-The Cape to Cairo Road was planned to roughly connect the same countries.
-That plan was updated with the Cairo–Cape Town Highway plan, large sections of which are paved and passable.
+The Cairo–Cape Town Highway was planned to connect roughly the same countries.
+Large sections of it are paved and passable.